 6.)
 DIY Your Day

 Give your wedding a unique look by incorporating fancy finds, vintage fashion, and do-it-yourself décor.
-Whatever your aesthetic, there are many online and local sellers who can help you discover statement pieces that will make your wedding stand out while showcasing your creativity and reducing cost and carbon footprint.
+Whatever your aesthetic is, there are many online and local sellers who can help you discover statement pieces that will make your wedding stand out while showcasing your creativity and reducing cost and carbon footprint.
 Enlist the help of your wedding party to find and assemble unique centerpieces and décor.
-Also consider renting your bridesmaids’ dresses and groomsmen’s tuxedos to save a pretty penny and reduce your environmental impact.
+Also, consider renting your bridesmaids’ dresses and groomsmen’s tuxedos to save a pretty penny and reduce your environmental impact.